Population Communication Strategy for 2015

 Recognizing that early population stabilization is in the interest of all nations, we earnestly hope that leaders around the world will share our views and join with us in this great undertaking for the well-being and happiness of people everywhere.”

-We have completed population projections with TFRs of 1, 2 and 3, the existing TFR and the desired family size as reported in the latest Demographic Health Survey for the following countries: Bangladesh, Burkina Faso, Chad, Egypt, Ghana, India, Kenya, Liberia, Malawi, Nepal, Niger, Nigeria, Pakistan, Philippines, Sudan, Tanzania and Uganda.
+We have completed population projections with TFRs of 1, 2 and 3, the existing TFR and the desired family size as reported in the latest Demographic Health Survey for the following countries: Angola, Bangladesh, Burkina Faso, Cameroon, Chad, Cote D’Ivoire, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, India, Kenya, Liberia, Madagascar, Malawi, Mozambique, Nepal, Niger, Nigeria, Pakistan, Philippines, Sudan, Tanzania and Uganda.
 We will update and revise the projections for India and Sudan.